fastlane/docs/docs/actions.md

   `color` | Color of the device
-  `launch_url` | Specify a deep link to open when your app is launched `os_version` | The operating system version on which to run your app, e.g. 10.3, 8.0
+  `launch_url` | Specify a deep link to open when your app is launched `os_version` | The operating system version on which to run your app, e.g. 10.3, 8.0 `params` | Specifiy params value to be passed to Appetize `proxy` | Specify a HTTP proxy to be passed to Appetize

 </details>